This post contains affiliate links.

 Always transport kayaks made from composite materials upside down to prevent the tension in the tie downs from deforming the hull and causing it to crack.
 Kayaks made from plastic-type materials can be transported in any orientation convenient for your vehicle or the type of carrier system you have.

-The orientation in which you load your kayak on top of your car will mostly depend on your car, whether you have a rood rack or not, and the style and composition of the kayak.
+The orientation in which you load your kayak on top of your car will mostly depend on your car, whether you have a roof rack or not, and the style and composition of the kayak.

 Some kayaks can be safely transported in any orientation that makes sense, but other kayaks can be damaged if they are transported incorrectly.

 If you’re interested in checking out some of the best gear to transport your kayak with, you can find them here on Amazon!

 Should I Load My Kayak Upside Down (Hull Up)?

 The best method to transport your kayak will depend on the type of kayak, the transport accessories (tie-downs or racks) on your car, and how far you need to transport the kayak.